-Technicians available per shift, only applicable for
+Technicians available per shift, only applicable for accommodation vessels that stay offshore for more than a shift, it

-accommodation vessels that stay offshore for more than a shift, it is assumed that they have their own pool of technicians.
+Offshore logistic costs [Currency/year] Ability for resupplying is assumed that they have their own pool of technicians.
 For e.g. a jack-up vessel transferring technicians from its own pool of technicians to turbines via a gangway, it is recommended to set the value to zero and not model technician transfer explicitly.
+Yearly cost for transporting people and supply to e.g. a mother vessel